CHRISCARLON/csv-streamer/README.md

 - Local CSVs
 - Local CSVs in a zip file
 - Remote CSVs
-- Remove CSVs in a zip file
+- Remote CSVs in a zip file

 ## Example